 “Alright everybody,” Chaxium said to calm their hooting.
 “Finish up your drinks and flirt with whoever you’re going to flirt with.
 I’m turning this ship back to port.”
 Disappointed groans.
 “It’s nearly midnight and we’re due back at Beezgalore before daybreak.
 Nobody wants to get caught out here with bumblers.”
 Chaxium waded through them, dodging the champagne flutes full of crab apple wine and hummingbird-aid they tried to hand her.
 Ladyspiller could keep them entertained while course was changed.

 The controls were in Snakewaist’s head.
 Chaxium had smartly put up a sign informing her fellows that there was to be no making out in the cockpit, so it was quiet and dim in there.
-The world outside could be seen through the glass parietal eye atop the machine’s head, like a bubbled window on a submarine.
+The world outside could be seen through the glass parietal eye atop the machine’s head, like a bubbled porthole on a submarine.
 When she looked up she saw a sky so full of stars that it was indigo instead of black.
 This was an enhancement of course: a magical filter shutting out all the human light pollution.

 She pressed a finger into an ink stone embedded in the console, then dragged it across the scrolling paper map near it.
 The path she’d drawn at the beginning of the party faded, and the ferrier accepted the new one.
 The serpent turned as it continued wading through the treetops.
 She sighed.
 Sometimes the sea of leaves in the night wind was so beautiful that she forgot it was just a state park, just one little square the humans had almost randomly decided not to destroy.

 “She said we don’t want to get caught out with the bumblers, but you don’t seem so bad,” Bellirub joked, nudging Ladyspiller with her shoulder.
 Lady laughed nervously, feeling three or four fairies bunch up behind her to listen in.
 It had been like that since the start of her new life; everyone was always so interested in what it had been like to be human.
 Added to that was the general lack of physical boundaries between fairies of the same family tree.
-She felt more loved and important than ever, but that she couldn’t possibly provide an entire party with good enough stories to entertain.
+She felt more loved and important than ever, but also that she couldn’t possibly provide an entire party with good enough stories to entertain.

 “I’ve got everything I need now,” she said, staring out a membrane as it contracted and vanished under the metal and silky sinew.
 She reached up and touched her new longer earlobe, in the shape of a moth’s wing.
 It came with the other features standard to all Beezgalore fairies: iridescent irises, pearl nails, navel, and teeth, and four-bladed wings.
 “Humans are a lot less scary when they’re comfortable.”
 They laughed.
 “But you guys always make me tell you stuff!”

 “Well what do you want to know?”
-Dandeloof asked, pulling out his showing glass: the fairy version of a cellphone.
+Dandeloof asked, pulling out his showing glass: the fairy version of a smartphone.
 He grabbed its screen and pulled, turning it into a dome like a crystal ball and stirring the smoke within with his fingers.
 “All your answers lie within.”
 More laughter.
 Human obsession with fortune telling was a favorite joke in Beezgalore.

 “Well what about the other family trees?
 What are the nearest ones and what are they like?”
 Her guests took turns answering.